-A degree-seeking student who has separated voluntarily from the University without an approved leave of absence may apply for readmission, at which time you must pay the standard application fee.
+Students who have separated voluntarily from the University and wish to return to pursue their graduate education may apply for readmission.
+This is accomplished by either completing the Request for Re-Entrance form or a new application.
 Readmission decisions must be approved by the program and the Graduate School.

-If you are readmitted, you must pay a fee equivalent to registering for one credit hour for each fall/Spring semester you were absent from the University.
 All policies, course of study requirements, and tuition and fee levels in effect at the time of your readmission will be in effect for the remainder of your program of study.

 Courses that have exceeded the maximum time limit (which differs for master's and doctoral degrees) or in which you did not receive at least a C- will not be applied to your new program of study.
 Of those courses that meet the readmission criteria, programs have sole discretion as to whether or not they accept these courses.
 Programs also have the right to impose other requirements as part of the readmission, including (but not limited to) retaking qualifying or comprehensive exams, completing new courses or internships, etc.

-Procedure for student: Complete the Graduate School application.
+Procedure for student: Complete the Request for Re-Entrance form if you meet the information criteria specified on the form or a new Graduate School application.
 The application includes instructions for students seeking readmission, which include addressing program-specific questions and submitting a plan and timeline for completion as a part of your personal statement.
-The standard application fee and all supporting materials must be submitted even though the University may already have some of those supporting materials on file (see Continuous Enrollment and Leave of Absence in the Academics section of this handbook).
+The standard application fee and all supporting materials must be submitted even though the University may already have some of those supporting materials on file.

 Notification of readmission will originate from the Graduate School.

-Procedure for department: Departments and programs will process the application for readmission in the same manner as a new application.
-All policies and course of study requirements in effect at the time of readmission will be in effect for the applicant (see Continuous enrollment and Leave of absence).
+Procedure for department: Departments and programs will approve the Request for Re-Entrance form and process the application for readmission in the same manner as a new application.
+All policies and course of study requirements in effect at the time of readmission will be in effect for the applicant.
 Notification to students of readmission decisions will originate from the Graduate School.
+School.